PatNei/Bsc-Sign-Language-Recon/README.md

 - Instructions on how to train the dynamic model can be found by running running `poetry run train_dynamic_model --help`
 - Training the static model can be done with `poetry run train_static_model` will start training the static svc model immediately.

+these scripts will output a log file containing various statistics about the model, it will also output a confusion matrix as a .png.
 ## Running the backend

 The backend can be started with the Poetry dependency management tool Poetry.
 With poetry installed, run `poetry install` followed by `poetry run prod` from within the backend directory.